Table of Contents

 Unlike drivers or passengers who are protected by the structure of their vehicle, pedestrians have no such protection, making them highly susceptible to serious harm when struck by a car or truck.
 The force of impact in these motor vehicle accidents can cause a wide range of injuries.

 Some pedestrian accidents cause minor injuries, such as bruises, sprains, or cuts.
-These often need short-term medical treatment, resulting in lower settlements due to less significant medical costs and shorter recovery times.
+These often need short-term medical treatment, which may result in lower settlements due to lower medical costs and shorter recovery times.

 Severe or catastrophic injuries, such as traumatic brain injuries (TBI), spinal cord injuries, internal organ damage, or amputations, can result in permanent disability or impairment.
 These types of injuries often require multiple surgeries, long-term care, and extensive rehabilitation.
 Victims may face a lifetime of medical care and may be unable to return to their previous level of functioning or employment.

-In cases involving catastrophic injuries, the settlement amount can be substantial, as it must cover not only the immediate medical expenses but also future medical costs, lost earning potential, pain and suffering, and diminished quality of life.
+In cases involving catastrophic injuries, the settlement amount could be substantial if it needs to cover not only the immediate medical expenses but also future medical costs, lost earning potential, pain and suffering, and diminished quality of life.

 Varied State Laws

-Some states cap the damages pedestrian accident victims can claim.
-If your state has these caps, you may receive less than someone in a state without caps.
-For example, California allows victims to seek full compensation for their injuries, medical expenses, lost wages, and other losses.
+Some states cap the damages pedestrian accident victims can seek.
+If your state has these caps, you may potentially receive less than someone in a state without caps.
+For example, California allows victims to pursue full compensation for their injuries, medical expenses, lost wages, and other losses.

 Client’s Risk Tolerance